lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

   * Capistrano for automated deployment
   * Phusion Passenger to manage the Rails application server pool
   * Apache to provide a web server
-  * Apache's mod_proxy if you want to run leihs 2.9 and 3.0 in parallel
-  * Passenger Standalone if you want to run leihs 2.9 and 3.0 in parallel
-  * MySQL as database server
+  * MariaDB or MySQL as database server

 In the end, you will have a complete leihs production environment.